rcos/rcos-handbook/docs/events/workshops.md

 ## Hosting a workshop
 Anyone in RCOS is allowed to host a workshop.
 Mentors are required to host at least one.

-Workshops have historically be hosted mostly on Wednesdays, since most Computer Science majors at RPI are free on Wednesdays afternoon.
+Workshops have historically be hosted mostly on Wednesdays, since most Computer Science majors at RPI are free on Wednesday afternoons.
 Despite this, there is no requirement to what day you host a workshop on.
 Weekends are acceptable, as are most days of the week, as long as your workshop does not conflict with a large group meeting or small group meeting.